 When you know the size of the sample you want to draw from the population, you can establish the interval needed to achieve the desired sample size from the population.

-There are several factors to consider when determining sample size, including population size, the margin of error (confidence interval), and budget.
+There are several factors to consider, including population size, the margin of error (confidence interval), and budget.

-For example, you may desire a sample size that yields a margin of error of +/- 5 points, or maybe it’s determined by your budget, e.g. you’re giving out £10 gift cards but can only afford 200.
+For example, you may want a sample size that yields a margin of error of +/- 5 points, or maybe it’s determined by your budget, e.g. you’re giving out $10 gift cards but can only afford 200.